 We have to make tough decisions on where to improve traffic and road safety in local areas.
 This means we have to say 'no' more than we'd like, especially if the request won't reduce casualties.
-We look at the sites most in need of improvement first, which have got the support of the whole community.
+We prioritise investment in locations where evidence shows we need to make improvements.

 On-street resident and limited-wait parking is generally the responsibility of the district council.
 You will need to contact them directly to request changes.

 - traffic calming, such as 20mph zones and speed humps

 - new cycle paths

 - safety related parking restrictions.

 We will only consider if you follow these steps.

 Step 1: Check the crash history of the site